filiprojek/nork/README.md

 Commands:
-  create [app-name]              create a new project make:controller                create a new controller make:middleware                create a new middleware make:model                     create a new model make:route                     create a new route make:test                      create a new test make:view                      create a new view setup                          set up an existing project for nork
+  create [app-name]              create a new project make controller [name]         create a new controller make middleware [name]         create a new middleware make model [name]              create a new model make rout [name]               create a new route make test [name]               create a new test make view [name]               create a new view setup                          set up an existing project for nork
 ```